gumyr/cq_warehouse/README.md

 The "raw" and "fade" end finishes do not use any boolean operations which is why they are so fast. "square" does a cut() operation with a box while "chamfer" does an intersection() with a chamfered cylinder.

-To further avoid the overhead of creating actual threads when a simple representation is sufficient - for example, on a threaded fastener which is a standard part of a large mechanical assembly - a `simple` optional parameter replaces the thread object with just an appropriate helical wire.

 The following sections describe the different thread classes.

 ### Thread